Eric Logan shooting stirs anger over racial injustice in Pete Buttigieg's South Bend

 Ella Coppock, a waitress who said she backed both of Buttigieg's mayoral runs and planned to support him in the presidential primary, said she was glad to see him return to the city amid the recent drama.
 She added that the mayor's administration needed to take a closer look at what she described as racial bias in a police force that is 90 percent white.

-At a crowded city council meeting on Monday night, several activists said the animosity that boiled over at the weekend town hall was largely fueled by widespread feelings of discrimination and disenfranchisement among the African-American community — feelings that predated Buttigieg's tenure but may have been exacerbated by the unequal economic gains of his time in office.
+At a crowded city council meeting Monday night, several activists said the animosity that boiled over at the weekend town hall was largely fueled by widespread feelings of discrimination and disenfranchisement among the African American community — feelings that predated Buttigieg's tenure but may have been exacerbated by the unequal economic gains during his time in office.

 In his eight years in the mayor's office, the even-keeled and technocratic Buttigieg has helped revitalize parts of this diverse Rust Belt city of 100,000, overseeing a $200 million investment in the downtown area and helping attract a wave of commercial development that includes new apartments, office parks, restaurants and coffee shops.

 But that economic boom, according to one 2017 study, has not necessarily lifted up all of South Bend's residents and neighborhoods.
-The study, commissioned by the city, found that the jobless rate among African-Americans was still nearly twice as high as it was for white residents — despite a general citywide dip in unemployment.
+The study, commissioned by the city, found that the jobless rate among African Americans, who make up about a quarter of the local population, was still almost twice as high as it was for white residents — despite a general citywide dip in unemployment.

 And yet Waddell, 40, who said she voted for Buttigieg during his first run for mayor, said she was "not angry at Pete at all."
 Instead, she added, "I'm looking to him to have a solution."

+Pete Buttigieg facing heat in South Bend after deadly police shootingJune 24, 201901:28

-Antonius Northern, a 36-year-old activist, said he felt more animosity toward the municipal government as whole than with Buttigieg as a person.
+Antonius Northern, 36, an activist, said he felt more animosity toward the municipal government as a whole than with Buttigieg as a person.
 But he implored the mayor, who is gay, to approach issues of racial inequality "with the same fervor" he uses when talking about LGBTQ+ rights.

 He acknowledged Sunday that his administration had fallen short when it came to recruiting more minority officers to the police department and introducing body cameras across the city.
-The prosecutors investigating said that the shooting was not recorded by O’Neill’s body camera.
+Prosecutors said that the shooting was not recorded by O’Neill’s body camera

 "He's going to get the truth," Bonds said.
 "That's what we want.
 Wherever [the truth] goes.
 The truth is going to come out."